fserb/bkc/pages/substrate/substrate.md

 ### the crack

 We now build our moving line, called a `Crack`.
 A `Crack` has a starting position and an angle.
-We also keep a reference to our main class, as we need access to the `grid`.
+We also keep a reference to our main class (`ss`), as we need access to the `grid`.

 ```add:#Substrate,lens:#Crack